Skip to main contentEnter

 The bottom line: This one-night exhibition offers Ipswich residents rare access to internationally collected artwork whilst supporting a permanent cultural legacy for the town.

-It cost us ~£9 to produce this article
+It cost us ~£9 to cover this story

 News